-To supplement our consolidated financial statements, which are prepared and presented in accordance with U.S. GAAP, we use the following non-GAAP financial measures: Adjusted Gross Margin, EBITDA, Adjusted EBITDA, Adjusted EBITDA Margin and Adjusted Net Income (collectively the "Non-GAAP Financial Measures").
-We believe that these Non-GAAP Financial Measures, when used in conjunction with GAAP financial measures, provide useful information about operating results, enhance the overall understanding of past financial performance and future prospects, and allow for greater transparency with respect to the key metrics we use in our financial and operational decision making.
-These non-GAAP measures are also frequently used by analysts, investors and other interested parties to evaluate companies in our industry.
+To supplement our consolidated financial statements, which are prepared and presented in accordance with GAAP, we use the following non-GAAP financial measures: Adjusted Gross Profit, Adjusted Gross Profit Percentage, EBITDA, Adjusted EBITDA Percentage and Adjusted Net Income (collectively the "Non-GAAP Financial Measures").
+We believe that these Non-GAAP Financial Measures, when used in conjunction with GAAP financial measures, provide useful information about operating results, enhance the overall understanding of past financial performance and future prospects, and allow for greater transparency with respect to the key metrics we use in our financial and operational decision making, as they exclude the effects of items that may not be indicative of, or are unrelated to, our underlying operating results.
+The Company's management believes that adjusting for these items allows for a better comparison of the Company's performance to prior periods, which is also consistent with our recent amendments to the financial covenants in our financing agreements.
+These non-GAAP financial measures are used by the Company's management to manage and monitor the Company's performance, and also frequently used by analysts, investors and other interested parties to evaluate companies in our industry.
 The presentation of this financial information is not intended to be considered in isolation or as a substitute for, or superior to, the financial information prepared and presented in accordance with U.S. GAAP, and they should not be construed as an inference that our future results will be unaffected by any items adjusted for in these non-GAAP measures.
-In evaluating these non-GAAP measures, you should be aware that in the future we may incur expenses that are the same as or similar to some of those adjusted in this presentation.
+In evaluating these non-GAAP financial measures, you should be aware that in the future we may incur expenses that are the same as or similar to some of those adjusted in this presentation.
 The Non-GAAP Financial Measures that we use are not necessarily comparable to similarly titled measures used by other companies due to different methods of calculation.